-- To get from Riga to Stokholm, there is a ferry.
-For a glimpse of Stokholm from Riga, you can book a Riga-Stokholm-Riga Cruise (2-nights).
+- To get from Riga to Stockholm, there is a ferry.
+For a glimpse of Stockholm from Riga, you can book a Riga-Stockholm-Riga Cruise (2-nights).

 - We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery.